gitAjjk/pubFabLab/README.md

 See [ajOffset.FCStd](https://github.com/gitAjjk/pubFabLab/blob/main/ajOffset.FCStd) for examples of dovetail-sliced polar patterns with pockets.

 # [Freecad](https://www.freecad.org/)
 Opensource replace for Fusion.
-Fullt parametric, python scripting (macro recording), construction history.
+Fully parametric, python scripting (macro recording), construction history.
 I don't miss any features upto now, and it is still improving 😃!
 ## Best practises:
   - For each piece: nest a 'body'(+sketch) in a 'part' and 'Transform' part for posioning.
   - Use (sub)shapebinders with care.
 (SSB are NOT intuitieve)